Trindade and Martim Vaz

 Trindade and Martim Vaz (Trindade e Martim Vaz, /pt/) is an archipelago located in the South Atlantic Ocean about 1,100 km east off the coast of the Brazilian state of Espírito Santo, of which it forms a part.
 The archipelago has a total area of 10.4 km2 and a navy-supported research station of up to 8 persons.
 The archipelago consists of five islands and several rocks and stacks; Trindade is the largest island, with an area of 10.1 km2; about 49 km east of it are the tiny Martim Vaz islets, with a total area of 0.3 km2.

 The islands are of volcanic origin and have rugged terrain; the date of last eruption in the island is unknown, but occurred on the southeastern tip of the island at Vulcão de Paredão.
 They are largely barren, except for the southern part of Trindade.
 They were discovered in 1502 by Portuguese explorer Estêvão da Gama and stayed Portuguese until they became part of Brazil at its independence in 1822.
 From 1895 to 1896, Trindade was occupied by the United Kingdom until an agreement with Brazil was reached.
 During the period of British occupation, Trindade was known as South Trinidad.

 The islands are situated some 2,100 km southwest of Ascension Island and 2,550 km west of Saint Helena, and the distance to the west coast of Africa is 4,270 km.

-Due the introduction of invasive species, such as sheep, the island's biodiversity has heavily deteriorated since the second half of the 20th century, with many indigenous species having become endangered.
+Due to the introduction of invasive species, such as sheep, the island's biodiversity has heavily deteriorated since the second half of the 20th century, with many indigenous species having become endangered.